IFRA-Cranfield/ros2_SimRealRobotControl/instructions/ProgramExecution.md

       Value: 0.0
       Delay: 0.0
     ```
-- Vacuum Gripper: These templates manage the vacuum gripper in a Gazebo simulation.
+- Vacuum Gripper (TBD): These templates manage the vacuum gripper in a Gazebo simulation.
 The ACTIVATE action turns on the vacuum, allowing the gripper to attach to an object, while the DEACTIVATE action releases it.
-Similar to the parallel gripper, if the vacuum gripper is activated in a position where an object (specified in the _Specifications_ section) is present, the LinkAttacher plugin in Gazebo is engaged, ensuring the object is correctly grasped in the simulation.

     ```sh
     - Step: 0